-Offshore energy resources research through NETL’s Office of Research & Development (ORD) is focused on developing a scientific base for reducing and quantifying potential risks associated with exploration and production in offshore environments.
+Offshore energy resources research conducted through NETL’s Research Innovation Center (RIC) is focused on developing a scientific base for reducing and quantifying potential risks associated with exploration and production in offshore environments.
 These projects seek to offer better tools, data, models, and analyses for offshore stakeholders to better predict, prepare and prevent costs, risks, inefficiencies, and safety concerns with offshore systems.
 RIC's work consists currently of six projects that align to three primary areas of R&D:

 The above research areas are accomplished through a combination of laboratory-based experimental and characterization studies, integration and interpretation of field-based datasets, and development and application of numerical simulators.
 The work is performed by an interdisciplinary team comprised of Federal, contractor, and academic scientists and engineers.

 in engineered-natural systems

 The research includes building a general understanding of:

 - Spatial variations in key properties of the engineered-natural system that affect risk